paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-008-fair-labor-standards.md

 (15) any employee employed on a casual basis in domestic service employment to provide babysitting services or any employee employed in domestic service employment to provide companionship services for individuals who (because of age or infirmity) are unable to care for themselves (as such terms are defined and delimited by regulations of the Secretary); or

-(16) a criminal investigator who is paid availability pay under [section 5545a of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5545a&num=0&edition=prelim); or
+(16) a criminal investigator who is paid availability pay under [section 5545a of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5545a&num=0&edition=prelim);

 (17) any employee who is a computer systems analyst, computer programmer, software engineer, or other similarly skilled worker, whose primary duty is—